c3lingo/c3lingo-interpreter-unit/README.md

 The current design uses a LM833N opamp to convert the balanced signal into a single ended signal and has a second LM833N to provide some degree (+- 6 dB) of "factory" adjustment.
 The second part of that circuit was taken from the [circuitlib audio mixer tutorial](https://www.circuitlib.com/index.php/tutorials/product/39-how-to-build-an-audio-mixer).

-TODO: How to achieve galvanic isolation?
+TODO: How to achieve galvanic isolation (and it it actually needed)?

 ### Summing